-Command Purpose same-security-traffic permit inter-interface Enables interfaces on the same security level so that they can communicate with each other.
+Command Purpose Enables interfaces on the same security level so that they can communicate with each other. same-security-traffic permit intra-interface Enables communication between hosts connected to the same interface.

 Monitoring Interfaces

 To monitor interfaces, enter one of the following commands: